 Charlotte Pass is Australia’s highest resort and receives consistent natural snowfall.
 Contained within one large expansive bowl, the snow field has options for beginners and intermediate skiers.
 The ski area also has a terrain park and a children’s play park.

 The ski area has a dedicated beginner’s area and multiple green runs via the Top of the World trail.
 More adventurous skiers and snowboarders can hike to Guthrie’s Chutes.
-The expected opening date in 2020 is June 22.

 Charlotte Pass’ average snowfall is 200”.
 Source

 Selwyn Snowfields is located in the Northern section of Kosciuszko National Park, 7km from Kiandra, Selwyn Snowfields is a family owned and run operation.
 Closed due to bushfires, Selwyn is due to reopen for the 2023 season.
 Every aspect of Selwyn is geared towards providing a great family holiday providing everything from downhill, snowboarding, cross country skiing, snowshoeing, tobogganing, and good old fashion snow play.
 A combined tube and toboggan lift park is designed to cater for younger children on a more gentle slope.
 Source

 Thredbo Alpine Resort is located entirely within the boundaries of Kosciuszko National Park along the Great Dividing Range in New South Wales, Australia.
 Thredbo is a great access point for those looking to summit Australia’s highest point, Mt.
 Kosciuszko, via the Kosciuszko Express chairlift.

 Thredbo Village contains ski in, ski out accommodations, bars, and restaurants and offers a multitude of year round activities to the outdoors enthusiast.
 The area is known for being great for mountain bikers, fly-fishing, hiking and golf.
 Thredbo gets an average snowfall of 210cm.
 Source